Optimal control of the Fokker-Planck equation under state constraints in the Wasserstein space: Main results and assumptions

-admits a unique strong solution and we can proceed as in \cite{Daudin2020} in the proof of Theorem 2 to find strong solutions to the stochastic analog of Problem \eqref{Problem} (as stated in the introduction). \end{remark}

-\begin{remark} Ideally we would like to consider constraints of the form $\displaystyle \Psi(m)= \int_{\R^d} |x|^2dm(x) - \kappa$ (which does not satisfy the boundeness conditions of Assumptions \eqref{PsiC1} and \eqref{PsiC2}) for some $\kappa >0$.
+where $X_0 \sim m_0$, admits a unique strong solution and we can proceed as in \cite{Daudin2020} to find strong solutions to the stochastic analog of Problem \eqref{Problem} (as stated in the introduction). \end{remark} \begin{remark} Ideally we would like to consider constraints of the form $\displaystyle \Psi(m)= \int_{\R^d} |x|^2dm(x) - \kappa$ (which does not satisfy the growth conditions of Assumptions \eqref{Newregularity2022} and \eqref{PsiC2}) for some $\kappa >0$.
 However this would significantly increase the technicality of the paper and we leave this case for future research.
-Among other difficulties we would have to solve the backward HJB equation in \eqref{OptimalityConditionMainTheorem2021} when the source term has a quadratic growth in the space variable. \end{remark}

-\begin{remark} Our results could be naturally extended to multiple (possibly time dependent) equality or inequality constraints under suitable qualification conditions but we focus on this case of just one inequality constraint for the sake of clarity in an already technical paper. \end{remark}
+Among other difficulties we would have to solve the backward HJB equation in \eqref{OptimalityConditionMainTheorem2021} when the source term has a quadratic growth in the space variable. \end{remark} \begin{remark} Our results could be naturally extended to multiple (possibly time dependent) equality or inequality constraints under suitable qualification conditions but we focus on this case of just one inequality constraint for the sake of clarity in an already technical paper. \end{remark}